Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

 Again, be very cautious when doing this as we don’t want to cut the garment itself.
 Make sure that your scissors are sharp enough.

 Again, this might be a time-consuming process, but when done properly and carefully, this method won’t damage the surrounding fabric.
-I have myself used this method to remove stubborn lint from a very limited area of a garment, usually what the other methods could not get rid of lint easily.
+I have myself used this method to remove stubborn lint from a very limited area of a garment, usually, the other methods could not get rid of lint easily.

 Glad Press ‘n Seal